-The 10 Best Food Photographers in Los Angeles
+The 11 Best Food Photographers in Los Angeles

-2. Dana Hursey
+2. Dana Hursey Photography

 As a Dr. Pepper enthusiast, Dana Hursey uses his caffeinated state to carefully craft mouthwatering images that showcase his appreciation for exhilarating experiences.
-His bright and minimalist compositions highlight the shape and texture of simple ingredients ––most notably in his series of alphabet-inspired, tabletop photos (A is for Asparagus!)
+His bright and minimalist compositions highlight the shape and texture of simple ingredients – most notably in his series of alphabet-inspired, tabletop photos (A is for Asparagus!)
 Hursey’s images have been used by brands such as Menchies, Cup Noodle, Yogurtland, and Dean’s Dip.
-When he’s not shooting, Hursey can be found dreaming up new photographic concepts with his two rescue dogs and beloved partner, Jeremy.
+When he’s not shooting, Hursey can be found dreaming up new photographic concepts with his two rescue dogs and beloved partner, Jeremy

-3. Ed Rudolph
+3. Ed Rudolph Photography

 Ed Rudolph combines his passion for good food and great design to capture the true essence of the dishes he photographs.
-Using soft, diffused side lighting–––along with a mix of top-down and table side angles––Rudolph is able to create stunning images that could easily be mistaken for fine art photography.
+Using soft, diffused side lighting, Rudolph creates stunning images that could easily be mistaken for fine-art photography.
+We also enjoy his distinct mix of top-down and table-side angles.
 His crisp and colorful photos use human elements and rustic details to bring the experience of eating a good meal to life.

 Crystal Cartier’s stunning food photography stems from her work as an enthusiastic food blogger.
 Her unique take on classic recipes is enhanced by her ability to beautifully capture the spirit of each dish she shoots.
 With playful points of intersection, textured backgrounds, and homespun details, Cartier creates stunning images that are both decadent and accessible.
 Her dedication to family and healthy living can be seen throughout her portfolio of crisp and colorful photos.